sink-archive/TestSerialisation/README.md

 # TestSerialisation

+⚠️ THIS CODE IS NOT KIND ON RAM - the UNCOMPRESSED size of your test file * about 5 is the ram this code will use ⚠️

 Testing the speed of data de/serialisation libs

 An example run I did - when uncompressed that file was ~800mb (tbf this shows how impressive zstandard is that at that speed impact it compressed to an 8th the size)